Vietnamese Government Reaffirms Political Commitment and Investments in Children Drowning Prevention

 Lessons shared in World Health Organization’s regional workshop

 Two days after Vietnam’s national policy victory, Doan Thu Huyen, GHAI’s Vietnam Country Director, participated in a virtual World Health Organization (WHO) workshop launching the first-ever drowning prevention status reports for WHO’s Western Pacific and South-East Asia Regions.
-The report draws on the self-reports of 30 countries across both regions, providing an overview of national and regional efforts to initiate or advance the development and implementation of evidence-based, people-centred programs and plans to prevent avoidable drowning deaths.
-As one of the panellists, Ms. Doan Thu Huyen shared lessons from GHAI’s drowning prevention work in Vietnam on the use of data for program planning and policy development to lay the foundation for sustainable funding.
+The report draws on the self-reports of 30 countries across both regions, providing an overview of national and regional efforts to initiate or advance the development and implementation of evidence-based, people-centered programs and plans to prevent avoidable drowning deaths.
+As one of the panelists, Ms. Doan Thu Huyen shared lessons from GHAI’s drowning prevention work in Vietnam on the use of data for program planning and policy development to lay the foundation for sustainable funding.

 Live talk show